-Consider Csikszentmihalyi’s “5 C’s” of a Complex Personality as summarized by Maryam:
+Consider Csikszentmihalyi’s “5 C’s” of a Complex Personality as summarized in a now-defunct blog:

 “The Complex Personality knows how to integrate a variety of experiences into its overall experience, making the dullest moments interesting.
 Being in Flow leads to Complexity for when you experience Flow, you want to experience more of it and construct your world to pull you irresistibly towards experiences within the Flow.
 Focus on these to craft your world:

 1) Clarity – Know what you want to do in your life every day.
 Have clarity of goals, listen to feedback, and adjust yourself to the feedback you receive from the world.

 2) Center – You are in Balance.
 Your goal is to focus, to know how to avoid distractions, to become at one with what you’re doing, with all of your attention under your control.